Reverse-Universe/SAS/aggregate/README.md

 	+ Herbs Fee
 	+ Other Fee

 <sup>1.
-Hospital Level: Third-level, Second-level, First-level</sup>
+Hospital Level: Third-level, Second-level, First-level, Non-level</sup>

 <sup>2. the variables `community_hospital` specifies whether a hospital is a  community one. in most cases, the level of community hospitals is *FIRST*.
 1 for community hospital and 0 for non-community hospital</sup>